openintegrationhub/openintegrationhub.github.io/docs/Connectors/ActionsAndTriggers.md

 endpoint which can provide a list of all dynamic objects as well as the structure of every object.

-If the system has a fixed list of objects, then the adapter developer can provide a hard-coded list of objects that the adapter can interact with.
+If the system has a fixed list of objects, then the connector developer can provide a hard-coded list of objects that the connector can interact with.

 If the list of objects is dynamic and it is possible to use the API to learn the list of existing objects, the developer should write code to fetch that list and provide that as dynamic